Optimal Algorithms for Separating a Polyhedron from Its Single-Part Mold: Algorithms

-The algorithms for both the AllFAD and AllFSD problems, are very similar.
-Find a covering-set of constant size, as discussed before.
-For each facet in the covering-set solve SingleFSD/SingleFAD~\cite[Chapter~4]{Berg:2008:CGA:1370949}.
-Now return all the pull-out directions for each valid top facet in the covering-set and stop.
+The algorithms for both the AllFAD and AllFSD problems are similar.
+We first find a covering set of constant size, as previously discussed.
+Then, for each facet in the covering set we solve SingleFAD or SingleFSD~\cite[Chapter~4]{Berg:2008:CGA:1370949}, depending on whether we are solving AllFAD or AllFSD.
+Finally, we return all the removal directions for each valid top facet in the covering set.

-We end up with a linear time algorithm for AllFSD and an $O(n\log n)$ time algorithm for AllFAD.

-Algorithm~\ref{alg:threeD} uses the function handleSingleFacet($P$,$F$), which for a given polyhedron and a facet, solves SingleFAD in $O(n\log n)$ time or SingleFSD in linear time \cite[Chapter~4]{Berg:2008:CGA:1370949}.
+Algorithm~\ref{alg:threeD} sketches both solutions.
+The difference between the AllFSD and AllFAD variants is in the function handleSingleFacet($P$, $F$), which for a given polyhedron and a facet, solves SingleFAD in $O(n\log n)$ time or SingleFSD in linear time \cite[Chapter~4]{Berg:2008:CGA:1370949}.